 Cordless electric snow blowers cost between $200 and $500 depending on a few factors and come with absolutely no maintenance or ongoing costs which make electric cordless snowblowers the obvious choice.

-There really is no comparison, but let’s make a quick comparison between gas-powered snowblowers and electric snow blowers.
+Let’s make a quick comparison between gas-powered snowblowers and electric snow blowers:

 Reliability: Many moving parts, gasoline, extra maintenance required.

 Maneuverability: 150+ pounds makes these more difficult to move.

 Maintenance: Mixing gas, changing oil, cleaning carburetor, fixing starter engine.

 Storage: Large area of garage or shed.